Ukrainian decommunization laws

-Ukrainian decommunization laws refer to four Ukrainian laws of 2015.
-These laws relate to decommunization as well as commemoration of Ukrainian history.
-Such laws have been referred to as "memory laws".
+Ukrainian decommunization laws were passed in 2015, in the early stages of the Russo-Ukrainian War.
+These laws relate to decommunization as well as commemoration of Ukrainian history, and have been referred to as "memory laws".
+They outlawed the public display of Soviet communist symbols and propaganda, and also outlawed the public display of Nazi symbols and propaganda.
+These laws have also restricted the public display of militarism and fascism symbols, including the rising sun flag.

-As a result of the law mandating the removal of communist-era monuments, and renaming places named after communist themes Ukraine's toponymy was radically altered and the face of whole cities changed.
-More than 51,493 streets, squares, military units, and "other facilities" have been renamed.
-Various major cities and many villages were renamed.
+The law mandated the removal of communist-era monuments, and the renaming of places associated with communists or the USSR in general.
+As a result, Ukraine's toponymy was radically changed, with many pre-1917 names restored and even more Ukrainianized names introduced.
+More than 51,493 settlements, streets, squares and buildings have been renamed.

 The laws have raised some concerns about freedom of speech, as well as international concerns that they honor some organizations and individuals that participated in the mass murder of Jews, Poles, and Communists during the Holocaust in Ukraine and massacres in Volhynia.

 Passage

 Instrumental in drafting the laws were Ukrainian historian Volodymyr Viatrovych and politician Yuri Shukhevych.
-The laws passed on April 9, 2015 in the Verkhovna Rada with overwhelming support and were enacted by president Petro Poroshenko on May 15 that year.
+The laws passed on April 9, 2015, in the Verkhovna Rada with overwhelming support and were enacted by president Petro Poroshenko on May 15 that year.
 This started a six-month period for the removal of communist monuments and renaming of public places named after communist-related themes.
 The laws were published in Holos Ukrayiny on 20 May 2015; this made them come into force officially the next day.

 In May 2017, 46 Ukrainian MPs, mainly from the Opposition Bloc faction, appealed to the Constitutional Court of Ukraine to declare the laws unconstitutional.
 On 16 July 2019 this court upheld the laws.